 The research he has conducted has led to the issue of 3 US and international patents that focus on novel compounds to prevent 1) acute tubular necrosis caused by the hemorrhagic trauma, surgery and/or anesthesia and 2) prevention of hyponatremia and water retention in pathological vasopressin excess states.
 Dr. Kapusta has participated extensively in the American Heart Association, Southeast Affiliate grant study section and has served on a NIH Special Emphasis Panel.
 Dr. Kapusta has organized and chaired minisymposium at national scientific meetings.

 Dr. Kapusta has an established record of mentoring faculty and students in the laboratory and has also served as the Graduate Coordinator for the Department of Pharmacology (8/1994-8/1999).
-Dr. Kapusta’s excellence in teaching at the university was also recognized in 2007 by his receipt of the “Aesculapian Society Excellence in Teaching Award” and the “Allen C. Copping Award”, the latter being the highest teaching award that is presented annually to a faculty member at LSUHSC by the Chancellor.
+Dr. Kapusta’s excellence in teaching at the university was also recognized by his receipt of the “Aesculapian Society Excellence in Teaching Award” (2007, 2010 and 2013) and the “Allen C. Copping Award” (2007), the latter being the highest teaching award that is presented annually to a faculty member at LSUHSC by the Chancellor.

 In regards to the COBRE project, Dr. Kapusta is responsible for overseeing all aspects and operations of this program including protecting the interests of this Center at the level of the University and State.
 He coordinates activities with collaborating institutions (e.g., Tulane Health Sciences Center School of Medicine, Ochsner Clinic Foundation) and is the contact person at LSUHSC responsible for communication and reports between the Institute and NIH NCRR.
 Dr. Kapusta is responsible for preparation and dissemination of files/reports regarding the COBRE program exchanged between the Directors, External and Internal Advisory Committee.
 A unique aspect of this COBRE project is that Dr. Kapusta has established a tailored mentoring approach in which each of the COBRE Junior Investigators is individually paired with 3 established and funded investigators at LSUHSC whose basic science/clinical research program closely matches that of the Junior Investigator.
 The goal of the mentoring team is to monitor the Junior Investigator’s scientific research progress and provide them with critical support and advice that will facilitate them in becoming an NIH funded investigator.
 The mentoring team also consists of at least one senior faculty member who oversees the Junior Investigator’s academic career progress.
 In addition to his directorship duties, Dr. Kapusta also serves as a mentor and a role model for the COBRE Junior and Developing investigators and the mentors.